 ANSI standards mandate lifts need to be inspected annually.
 But standards are only one reason to get lifts inspected – avoiding down time and ensuring a safe working environment are two big reasons to keep list inspections at the top of any shop equipment maintenance list.

-Lift inspections should be performed by qualified inspectors who are certified by the Automotive Lift Institute (ALI).
-ALI-certified inspectors will be familiar with the electrical, mechanical, hydraulic and pneumatic systems of any given lift.
+Lift inspections should be performed by qualified inspectors who are OEM trained.
+These inspectors will be familiar with the electrical, mechanical, hydraulic and pneumatic systems of any given lift.
 Lube-Tech Equipment Service Installation (ESI) technicians not only inspect lifts, they install them and maintain them.Lube-Tech’s ESI technicians have start-to-finish knowledge of lifts and can perform in-depth inspections at any time.
 However, daily inspections are a must to spot problems early.
 Technicians using lifts in your shop should check the following daily:

 Daily Lift Inspection Checklist